 If you can squeeze it in, consider volunteering as co-room parent or party coordinator.
 If you’re like most of us and can’t fit that into your schedule, make sure you email those individuals, alerting them of your child’s restrictions.

 Present your child’s teacher with a goodie box.
-Mine is a clear plastic shoe box with an air tight lid from The Container Store.
+Mine is a clear plastic shoe box with an air tight lid from The Container Store (plus they have great coupons).
 I clearly mark each side with my child’s name and stuff it with GFCF treats like individual packets of Ener-G Foods Pretzels, Nana’s Cookie Bars (they are individually wrapped), EnviroKidz Organic Rice Bars, (the peanut bars are GFCF, but contain soy), KIND Bars (most are GFCF, but contain soy) and mini Ritter Sport Dark Chocolate Bars (contain soy) imported from Germany that I pick up at my local market.
 The teacher will always have something safe for your child for the next party or occasion, plus it relieves the possibility of cross-contamination.
 I also take this opportunity to include several all fruit juice boxes that don’t contain HFCS.

 Whether you have small kids, or older ones with pockets in their backpacks for snacks, a few steps is all it takes to make sure they have safe food available when they need it.
 If you’re the one with restrictions, bring your own box to work full of individually wrapped almond packets, dried fruit, trail mix and chocolate (Trader Joe’s carries all of this stuff).
 We’re all creatures of habit and tend to take the path of least resistance, so make it easy for you and your family to eat safe, healthy food that’s convenient.